-Members of the Kentucky General Assembly are seeking to pass resolutions — including HJR 51, SJR 17, SJR 51, and HCR 45 — applying to Congress to call a convention to propose amendments under Article V of the Constitution, otherwise known as a constitutional convention (Con-Con).
+Members of the Kentucky General Assembly are seeking to pass resolutions — including HJR 51, SJR 17, SJR 51, HCR 45, and HB 775 — applying to Congress to call a convention to propose amendments under Article V of the Constitution, otherwise known as a constitutional convention (Con-Con).

 Contact your state legislators

-Please help stop all Con-Con applications in Kentucky, including HJR 51, SJR 17, SJR 51, and HCR 45 by contacting your state legislators.
+Please help stop all Con-Con applications in Kentucky, including HJR 51, SJR 17, SJR 51, HCR 45, and HB 775, by contacting your state legislators.
 Urge them to oppose an Article V constitutional convention and to vote against all resolutions calling for one.
 Inform them of the dangers of a Con-Con and of the benefits of using nullification instead.

 URGENT: Convention of States (COS) is doubling down on its efforts to pass its dangerous model application in Kentucky.
-However, a Con-Con won’t be effective in limiting the size and scope of government — only strict adherence to the U.S. Constitution as presently written, including nullifying unconstitutional federal acts.
+The House Standing Committee on Elections, Const.
+Amendments & Intergovernmental Affairs held a “discussion only” hearing for Florida Governor Ron DeSantis, who strongly supports a Con-Con, and the committee could hold a hearing and/or vote on HJR 51, HCR 45, or HB 775 as soon as Thursday, March 19.
+A Con-Con won’t be effective in limiting the size and scope of government — only strict adherence to the U.S. Constitution as presently written, including nullifying unconstitutional federal acts.
 Tell your state legislators to oppose all disastrous resolutions for a Con-Con.

 Members of the Kentucky General Assembly are seeking to pass a resolution applying to Congress to “call a Convention for proposing Amendments,” under Article V of the Constitution, otherwise known as a federal constitutional convention (Con-Con) or a “convention of states,” as some erroneously refer to it.